Tejas-Adhikari/MusicPlayer-Bajaao-/README.md

 ![picture-5](https://user-images.githubusercontent.com/80888228/113479944-646d3b80-94af-11eb-99cd-2ad0a3257176.PNG)

-Text Recognition Android App Project is a native android application.
-It can be used to extract text from the image.
-Select any image from gallery or capture the image via camera :camera: and extract the text from it.
-Additionally, the extracted text can also be used for TextToSpeech integration.
-This project can also be termed as OCR (Optimal character recognition).
+Music Player is an android application through which user can listen locally stored songs and shuffle.
 The system will have modules, namely:

-:point_right: Welcome page :\
+:point_right: Songs list :\
-Welcome page with lottie json file animation
+After accepting the required permission the application will display locally stored songs having .mp3 and .webm extensions

-:point_right: Text recognition home page :\
+:point_right: Media Player page :\
-Where the user will attempt to select any image from gallery or capture the image via camera.

-:point_right: Image preview :\
-In this section user will find the selected image preview on the screen.

-:point_right: Text recognized :\
-In this section user will get the extracted text or text recognized from the image selected.

-:point_right: TextToSpeech integration :\
-The user can also listen to the extracted text or text recognized from the image selected.
+The media player page will play the selected song by user on which user can shuffle the song to play any random song.

 ### Built With

 :red_circle: Android Studio (Core Java)\
 :red_circle: XML\
-:red_circle: Lottie Files (Json file)\

 <!-- GETTING STARTED -->